MynockSpit/no-boilerplate-redux/readme.md

 ## Documentation

-### `createStore(baseReducers, preloadedState, enhancer)`
+### `initializeStore({ reducers, reducerCombiner, preloadedState, enhancer })`

-Creates the Redux store.
-Has a very similar signature to redux's createStore with the single exception that the first argument is `baseReducers` and must either undefined or an object that maps to multiple (vanilla) redux reducers.
+Initializes the Redux store.
+Uses very similar arguments to redux's `createStore`.

+All argument accepted are things you already know about in redux, so here's a quick primer on how they may have changed.

+The first argument in `createStore` (`reducer`) has been split into two parts, `reducers` and `reducerCombiner`.
+In simplest terms possible, `reducers` is the object that gets passed into `combineReducers` and `reducerCombiner` is (a function like) `combineReducers`.

+Unless you use a module that modifies the reducer AFTER combining them (e.g. `connected-react-router`), you shouldn't need to change `reducerCombiner`.

+*See [combineReducers](https://github.com/reduxjs/redux/blob/master/docs/api/combineReducers.md) for  more details on `reducers` and how a `reducerCombiner` works.*

+The second and third arguments (`preloadedState` and `enhancers`) are merely repeated here.

+*See [createStore#arguments](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments) for more info.*

 #### Arguments
-`baseReducers (undefined, null or Object)`: undefined or null (or empty object) indicated that all reducers are to be defined by reducerless-redux; an object that maps to vanilla redux reducers will set up those reducers as normal and add a reducerless-redux reducer for each.
+`reducers (Object)`: undefined or null (or empty object) indicated that all reducers are to be defined by no-boilerplate-redux; an object that maps to vanilla redux reducers will set up those reducers as normal and add a no-boilerplate-redux reducer for each.
+`reducerCombiner (Function)`: a function that accepts an object of reducers and generates a root reducer. e.g. `(reducers) => functionThatMakesRootReducer(reducers)`
-`preloadedState`: must be a plain object where keys map reducers `enhancer`: identical to redux's `enhancer` argument [(docs)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)
+`preloadedState (Object)`: a plain object where keys map reducers and values. [(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)
+`enhancer (Function)`: enhance your store with third-party plugins. [(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)

 #### Returns
 `store`: the store object created; used to `.select` parts of state and then `.set` them later.